JPWatson/RxCookbook/Testing/Testing.md

 Note, here the test would fail quickly and without having to set a Global timeout on our testing framework or build server.

-If you still want to be able to safely get access to the single/first value from a sequence in a unit test, we could also create an extension method that safely yeilds that value when appropriate.
+If you still want to be able to safely get access to the single/first value from a sequence in a unit test, we could also create an extension method that safely yields that value when appropriate.

     public static T SafeSingle<T>(this IObservable<T> source)